-A CRM, or customer relationship management program does exactly that — it helps you manage the relationships between your sales reps and customers.
+A CRM, or customer relationship management software does exactly that — it helps you manage the relationships between your sales reps and customers.

 They tend to do this with a whole slew of features that cover the entire nine yards.
 From assisting your marketing campaigns to storing customer data, most of these programs are all-in-one sales and marketing machines.